mfussenegger/mfussenegger/README.md

 - [nvim-fzy](https://github.com/mfussenegger/nvim-fzy) - A fuzzy finder like fzf.vim but for fzy and neovim with Lua API
 - [nvim-lint](https://github.com/mfussenegger/nvim-lint) - An asynchronous linter plugin for Neovim (>= 0.5) complementary to the built-in Language Server Protocol support.
 - [nvim-lsp-compl](https://github.com/mfussenegger/nvim-lsp-compl) - A (auto-)completion plugin for Neovim (>= 0.5) focusing on LSP support.
 (No other completion sources or completion chaining supported)
+- [nvim-ts-hint-textobject](https://github.com/mfussenegger/nvim-ts-hint-textobject) - Region selection with hints on the AST nodes of a document powered by treesitter